 The DMV examiner will also conduct a safety check of your motorcycle and check to make sure you have current and valid insurance and registration.
 You also have to show you know how the bike works, from the choke, throttle and ignition to the starter, clutch, and gear shift.

-Note that you are required to show your license to a police officer or in a court of law upon request.20
+Note that you are required to show your license to a police officer or in a court of law upon request.20 If you are caught driving a motorcycle without a license, you can avoid fines by completing a motorcycle safety course within nine months of the court order.21

 6. What are the laws for motorcycling under the influence?

-Just like automobile drivers, motorcyclists in Nevada face DUI charges either for:
+You face Nevada DUI charges either for:

-A first-time DUI in Nevada without causing major injuries or death is a misdemeanor.
-The judge will usually agree to “suspend” any jail sentence as long as you pay a fine, attend Nevada DUI school, and fulfill other terms.
-You may also have your driver’s license suspended, even if your DUI case gets dismissed.
-(Learn about avoiding a driver’s license suspension in Nevada.)
+A first-time DUI without causing major injuries or death is a misdemeanor.
+The judge will usually agree to “suspend” any jail sentence as long as you pay a fine, attend DUI school, and fulfill other terms.

 Legal References